 Now, thanks to the Gardiner Dairy Foundation and the Alpine Valleys Community Leadership program, Leon hopes to take that to the next level.

 “I’ve always seen the value in education.
 Since I left school there have only been two years that I haven’t studied.
 I’m pleased the Gardiner Dairy Foundation saw the value in what I was doing with kids in schools and provided this scholarship.

 “It’s definitely changed my life for the better and helped me to focus on what’s important,” he said.
 “I’d recommend the program to anybody.”

-Applications are currently open for the Alpine Valleys Community Leadership Program and close on May 24.
-Visit https://avclp.org.au/
+Applications are currently closed.
+For more information on Alpine Valleys Community Leadership Program visit https://avclp.org.au/

 For media enquiries, please contact Richard Meredith at the Gardiner Dairy Foundation on 0438 553 052 or email@example.com